Women-in-prison film: Nunsploitation

-The Nunsploitation (nun exploitation) subgenre emerged at the same time as the WiP film and is composed of the same basic elements.
-The stories are set in isolated convents that resemble prisons where sexually-repressed nuns are driven to rampant lesbianism and perversity.
+The nunsploitation (nun exploitation) subgenre emerged at the same time as the WiP film and is composed of the same basic elements.
+The stories are set in isolated convents that resemble prisons where sexually repressed nuns are driven to rampant lesbian sex and perversity.

 The Mother Superior is usually a cruel and corrupt warden-like martinet.
 The nuns are treated like convicts, with rule-breakers subjected to whippings or Inquisition-style tortures.
 The added element of religious guilt entails scenes of masochism and self-flagellation.

 Mixed-genre prison films

 The WiP film has also expanded into other areas and film genres such as horror and science fiction.

 A notable European horror-hybrid is the 1969 Spanish film, The House That Screamed.
 A psycho-killer lurks in a house for wayward girls run by a harsh disciplinarian (Lilli Palmer).
 This groundbreaking film has influenced many others, particularly the Dario Argento thriller Suspiria.

 Human Experiments (1979), and Hellhole (1985) are two examples of a spate of horror films where prisoners are experimented on by mad scientists.

 Werewolf in a Women's Prison (2006) draws from the monster-movie genre.

 Caged Heat 3000 (1995) stars Lisa Boyle (a.k.a.
 Cassandra Leigh) as an inmate on an asteroid prison.
 Includes futuristic touches such as electric bra torment and cattle prod-like sticks.

 Star Slammer, a.k.a.
 Prison Ship (1986) is one of several low-budget space sagas set in the future.

 Chained Heat 3: Hell Mountain (1998) and Chained Rage: Slave to Love (2002) are both set in a barbaric post-nuclear world where slaves are forced to toil in the mines.

 Terminal Island (1973) with Phyllis Davis, Tom Selleck, and Marta Kristen and Caged in Paradise (1989) starring Irene Cara are both set on isolated island penal colonies with no prisons or guards.
 Inmates are simply stranded there and must fend for themselves.
 The 1985 Japanese film Banished Behind Bars has a similar theme.

 Janet Perlman's satirical graphic novel Penguins Behind Bars is a parody of the women in prison genre.
 It was later adapted by Perlman as an animated short which aired in the U.S. on Cartoon Network.